-Official Uniform Chart Secondary (6-12) Tops Shirt: A white, green- collared, polo-style shirt with green band on the sleeve with school's emblem sewn on pocket (purchased at The Tiger Store).
-If worn, undershirts must be a white t-shirt or the school's P.E. t-shirt.
-Sweater: Students may ONLY wear official ANS white sweatshirt (purchased at the Tiger Store), approved Club/Athletics or Senior sweatshirts/jackets.
-Bottoms Students may wear plain, solid, dark blue, dress-style pants.
-Boys and girls may wear plain, solid, dark blue bottoms.
-Dress style pants must have pockets, a zipper, cotton, non-stretch material.
+Official Uniform Chart Secondary (6-12) Shirt A white, collared, polo-style shirt.
+School's emblem sewn on pocket.
+If worn, undershirts must be a white t-shirt or the school's PE t-shirt.
+At the discretion of the school administration, during the hotter months of the 4th Quarter, it may be announced that PE t-shirts may be worn in place of the polo shirt.
+Pants/Shorts/Skirts Boys and girls may wear plain, solid, dark blue, dress-style pants.
+Boys and girls may wear plain, solid, dark blue shorts.
+Girls may wear plain, solid, dark-blue skirts.
 Shorts and skirts must be at a modest length.
 A reasonable test would be to expect the shorts to be at least as long as the student's fingers if the arm and fingers were stretched downward along the student's side.
-Seniors may wear approved senior shirts and khakis at any time.
-Footwear Athletic shoes and flat, dress-style shoes are acceptable.
+Seniors may wear senior shirt and khakis at any time.
+Footwear Athletic shoes and dress-style shoes are acceptable.
 Sandals, cleats, and other similar types of footwear (e.g. Crocs) are not acceptable.
-P.E.
-The P.E. uniform consists of an official shirt and shorts (available at The Tiger Store).
-Secondary students change into their P.E. uniforms and then back into their school day uniform within the 90 minute P.E. block.
-Athletic Period students may wear athletic clothing appropriate for their sport.